lepitaxa/lepitaxa.github.io/README.md

 - 21.2.
 Type 2 references (`r2`) should be used for publications with only one or two authors.
 If there's two, both authors need to be mentioned, separated with a single comma (U+002C) and NO spaces.
 The comma is, if present, replaced with " & " automatically via JavaScript.
 - 21.3.
 References are supported for all species-level taxa (`a`, `ae`, `c`), genera, subgenera and species groups (`g`, `i`, `o`), family- and tribe-level taxa (`x`, `f`, `y`, `t`, `j`, `h`), paraphyla (`xp`) and orders (`x9`).
 - 21.4.
 References must always be the first element of a REF data triplet, therefore be followed by a REF_TITLE and REF_ID.
 These three data points belong together and should not be separated!
 - 21.5.
-References must be grouped and sorted BEFORE common names, synonyms, microspecies or subspecies.
+References must be grouped and sorted AFTER all common names, synonyms, microspecies or subspecies.
 - 21.6.
 REF data triplets should be sorted relative to each other by the year of publication (ascending) and within the same year by the author (alphabetical).
 - 21.7.
 The order and prioritization of author names should be the same as in the publication (first author listed in publication = first author shown on Lepitaxa).
 - 21.8.
 The author names must be their last name only and follow Guideline 18.6.